ansible-collections/dellemc.os10/roles/os10_system/README.md

 This role facilitates the configuration of global system attributes.
 It specifically enables configuration of hostname and hashing algorithm.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The System role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The System role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------